gardener/gardener/docs/extensions/controllerregistration.md

 The `reconcileTimeout` tells Gardener how long it should wait during its shoot reconciliation flow for the `Extension/foo`'s reconciliation to finish.

 #### `Extension` Lifecycle
 The `lifecycle` field tells Gardener when to perform a certain action on the `Extension` resource during the reconciliation flows.
 If omitted, then the default behaviour will be applied.
 Please find more information on the defaults in the explanation below.
-Possible values for each control flow are `AfterKubeAPIServer` and `BeforeKubeAPIServer`.
+Possible values for each control flow are `AfterKubeAPIServer`, `BeforeKubeAPIServer`, and `AfterWorker`.
 Let's take the following configuration and explain it.

 ```yaml
     ...